thejuancalderon/ECG-Arrhythmia-classification/README.md

 <img src="images/transformed_images.png" alt="Snow" width="350">

 We then concatenate the images in a 3 channel image.
 Finally we perform a classification task with a CNN (different types were tried) <br><br>

+Every transformation has its own peculiarities and it focuses on different parts of the signal.
+The idea of using all of them comes from the fact that multi-modal architectures often performs better with respect to using a single modality.
+They were concatenated in order to have an input as a three-channel image (the standard representation for RGB images).
+The convolutional neural network was used to extract the features and classify each beat.
+Different architectures were tried such as VGG, ResNet, Inception like architectures.
+The best model was a custom Inception base CNN that has 5 million parameters

 To see the transformation you can see this [notebook](https://github.com/calde97/ECG-Arrhythmia-classification/blob/master/notebooks/visualize_image_transformations.ipynb)
 <br>To see the performances this is the [notebook](https://github.com/calde97/ECG-Arrhythmia-classification/blob/master/notebooks/cnn-image-approach.ipynb)
 <br>To perform training run training.py or read this [notebook](https://github.com/calde97/ECG-Arrhythmia-classification/blob/master/notebooks/training_cnn_image_notebook.ipynb)